AmbassadorGraveyard/ambassador-android-sdk/README.md

 Now sync your project's gradle.

-***Note:*** Gradle tools 1.5.0 is required to compile the AmbassadorSDK.
+***Note:*** A minimum Gradle tools version of 1.5.0 is required to compile the AmbassadorSDK.
 This is specified in the *buildscript*, usually found in the project level build.gradle.

 ```groovy
 buildscript {